sim31/frapps/concepts/tripartite-governance-model.md

 * It is relied upon whenever something in executive process breaks down;

 ## Defining qualities of an executive process
-How to recognize an executive sub-process in your decision-making process (you should find at least some of the qualities):
+How to recognize an executive process within your organization (you should find at least some of the qualities):

 * It is a final step in decision-making process;
 * It executes what legislative process decides, taking care of the details;